Wildlander-mod/wildlander-mod.github.io/4-WildlanderWorld/4-The-Divines.md

 > Bows get 10% more Armor Penetration damage
 > +100 Magicka, Health, Stamina, if you have finished the quest Touching the Sky.

+{: .highlight }
-Note: Auriel will not bless nor Cure Disease a Vampire.
+Auriel will not bless nor Cure Disease a Vampire.